Invasive Breast Cancer

 Most common invasive breast cancers

-- Invasive ductal carcinoma (also called infiltrating ductal carcinoma) begins in the milk ducts and is the most common invasive breast cancer.
+- Invasive ductal carcinoma (also called infiltrating ductal carcinoma) begins in the milk ducts (canals that carry milk from the lobules to the nipple openings during breastfeeding).
+It’s the most common invasive breast cancer (70%-80% of all invasive breast cancers) [3-4].

-- Invasive lobular carcinoma begins in the lobules and is the second most common invasive breast cancer.
+- Invasive lobular carcinoma begins in the lobules (small round sacs that produce milk for breastfeeding).
+It’s the next most common invasive breast cancer (about 10%-15% of all invasive breast cancers) [3-4].

-- Inflammatory breast cancer is an aggressive form of locally advanced breast cancer.
-It’s called inflammatory breast cancer because the main warning signs are swelling (inflammation) and redness in the breast.
-With inflammatory breast cancer, warning signs tend to arise within weeks or months.
+- Inflammatory breast cancer (also called IBC) is an aggressive breast cancer.
+It’s called inflammatory breast cancer because the main warning signs are inflammation (swelling) and redness in the breast.
+Warning signs tend to arise within weeks or months.
 With other breast cancers, warning signs may not occur for years.

 - Paget disease of the breast (Paget disease of the nipple) is a carcinoma in situ in the skin of the nipple or in the skin closely surrounding the nipple.
 It’s usually found with an underlying breast cancer.